-Talking about design is for many people equal to talking about flat design, something that could be explained as a minimalist and simple design.
-But this design is often paired with an effect called 'long shadow', which is simply creating a 45º shadow casted by our design and usually towards the right side.
+For many people, talking about design is equal to talking about flat design, something that could be explained as a minimalist and simple design.
+But this design is often paired with an effect called "long shadow", which is simply creating a 45º shadow casted by our design and usually towards the right side.
 You can find an example of this in this icon pack from Flaticon.

 Generally this effect is applied as a solid shadow, but you can also find it as a gradient shadow, like in this example from Freepik.

-In this tutorial we'll work with a derivative of the hard shadow you saw in the first example.
-We'll apply the shadow to the letters in a word in order to make a multicolor gradient so we give a different look to our message.
+In this tutorial we'll work with an effect similar to the hard shadow you saw in the first example.
+We'll apply the shadow to the letters of a word in order to make a multicolor gradient, and that will give a different look to our message.
 What do you say?
-Should we start?
+Shall we start?

 Setting Up the Document

-The first step, as I always propose in tutorials, is deciding if our document is going to be used only in a web environment or if it'll be destined to printing.
+The first step, as I always point out in my tutorials, is to decide if our document is going to be used only in a web environment or if it's going to be printed.
 Since we'll be working on a vector file, we'll use Adobe Illustrator, so the resolution won't be a problem.
 It's important that we decide on the Color Mode though.
 Since in theory we'll be using the image in a web environment, we'll work on this project using the RGB Color Mode.

-Therefore we'll set up a document of 1025x768 px that uses RGB Color Mode.
-With this we'd be ready to work.
+Therefore we'll set up a 1025x768 px document with the RGB Color Mode.
+With this, we'd be ready to work.

-This design has a style that reminds of the hippie stlye, so it was very important that the font selected was closely related to this cultural movement.
-You can do as I did and look for your own typography on the internet until you find the one that transmits what you want to transmit.
-On the other hand though, if you liked the one used on this project, its name is '1960 Hippie' and you can find it here.
+This design has a style that reminds of the hippie style, so it is very important that the font selected is closely related to this cultural movement.
+You can do as I did and look for your own typography on the internet until you find the one that suits our project.
+On the other hand though, if you liked the one used on this project, its called is '1960 Hippie' and you can find it here.

-We select the Type Tool (T) and, choosing the typography we had picked, we write the word which we want to apply the effect to.
-For this design, I chose a sentence with which I'll work, though I'll only apply the effect to a word.
-The sentence is 'All you need is love', which you can relate with the chorus of a song composed by John Lennon.
-Write it using a big font size so you can clearly see how it looks.
+Select the Type Tool (T) and, choosing the typography we had picked, we write the word which we want to apply the effect to.
+For this design, I chose a sentence to work with, though I'll only apply the effect to a single word.
+The sentence is 'All you need is love', taken from the chorus of a song composed by John Lennon.
+Type it using a big font size so you can clearly see how it looks.

-We convert the font in a path in order to move the text and create our composition.
-You can turn the text into a path right clicking on the text and clicking Create Outlines.
-You can also use the shortcut Shift + Ctrl + O or, from the Text menu, clicking in the Create Outlines option.
-You'll get the same results in any of the three cases.
+Turn the text into a path in order to move the text and create our composition.
+You can turn the text into a path by right-clicking on the text and choosing Create Outlines.
+You can also use the shortcut Shift + Ctrl + O or, from the Text menu, click on the Create Outlines option.
+You'll get the same result in any of the three cases.

-Now we ungroup the sentence pressing Ctrl + Shift + G or right clicking on it and selecting Ungroup.
+Now ungroup the sentence by pressing Ctrl + Shift + G or right-clicking on it and selecting Ungroup.

-In order to keep the composition tidied up, I personally like to group each word separately.
-Therefore, we select each individual word and we group it pressing Ctrl + G or going to Object → Group.
+In order to keep the composition well organized, I personally like to group each word separately.
+Therefore, select each individual word and group it by pressing Ctrl + G or going to Object → Group.

-We repeat this step with each of the words.
-As in the final composition the word 'love' is the only one I placed independently, I decided to group 'All you need is' and place 'love' in a different group.
+Repeat this step with each of the words.
+Given that in the final composition the word 'love' will be the only one independently placed, I decided to group 'All you need is' and place 'love' in a different group.

-We select both parts of the sentence and from the Align panel we select Horizontal Align Left.
-If you didn't adjust anything, you'll see both parts of the phrase have aligned to the left side of the artboard.
-If what you want is just aligning both parts keeping the 'All you need is' at the same place, you'll have to change the preferences of aligning of this panel.
-We click on this panel's context menu ans select Show Options.
+Select both parts of the sentence and, from the Align panel, select Horizontal Align Left.
+If you didn't adjust anything, you'll see that both parts of the phrase have been aligned to the left side of the artboard.
+If you just wanted to align both parts while keeping the 'All you need is' at the same place, you'd have to change the align preferences.
+To do so, open this panel's context menu and select Show Options.

-Now, with the expanded panel, we select Align to Selection.
+Now, with the expanded panel, select Align to Selection.

-And now we click on Horizontal Align Left, considering that we must have both parts selected.
+And now click on Horizontal Align Left, but be aware that, first, you must have both parts selected.

-We increase the size of the word 'love' so it fits all the space between the guides.
-Remember that when rescaling any element it's very important to hold Shift to avoid the image being deformed.
+Increase the size of the word 'love' so that it fits all the space between the guides.
+Remember that, when rescaling any element, it's very important to hold Shift to scale the element proportionally.

-Once the word 'love' is scaled up, we adjust the composition a bit and delete the guides.
-In order to do so, you can select them and press Delete.
+Once the word 'love' is scaled up, adjust the composition a bit and delete the guides.
+To do so, you can select them and press Delete.
 Or, since we want to delete them all, we can go to View → Guides → Clear Guides.

 So the design should look like this so far.